Rodnock/ce-lesson-and-asst-006-flip-flops/README.md

 **7.3.2 Answers to the questions in 7.1.**

+7.1.1 How many digits does a 3-bit binary number have when converted to decimal?: 1 digit.

+7.1.2.i In your words, what is your understanding of an event after doing the reading?: My understanding up events remains the same.
+An event is something that happens that inturrupts the current code that is being executed.
+I.E. A button being pressed, or the pulse changing.

+7.1.2.ii In your words, how does the micro:bit achieve the illusion of execution at the same time?: The Microbit is constantly checking to see if events are happening, and will execute an event handler when it happens.

+7.1.2.iii In your words, what does the scheduler do and how do you think it might cause the subprogram that you wrote to do one thing a certain way to actually do it another way or do something entirely unintended?: The scheduler allows the microbit to queue up events and keep track of the event handlers for when that event happens.
+This might cause the microbit to get confused if multi events happen at once, there could be overlap of the event handlers.

+7.1.2.iv In the light of what you read, discuss the pros and cons of putting the square wave generator subprogram and the binary decoding in two separate forever loops: The pro is that the microbit would be able to run two two functions simultaniously.
+The con is that it might cause lag with one or the other because there is only so much that it can try and do at the same time.

 **7.3.3 Answers to the questions in 7.2.**

 **Short video of the operation of the circuit and program from 7.2.2.**